1. Home

 Tesla's basic Autopilot system is standard on all the cars it sells in the UK.
 This combines adaptive cruise control, emergency braking, blind-spot monitoring and lane-keeping assist systems.
 Essentially, once you're on the motorway, it'll match the speed of the car in front and keep you in your lane with little input from the driver.

 The Tesla Model 3 can be equipped with Enhanced Autopilot which can change lanes (you just need to indicate and it'll monitor the surroundings and move over if it's safe to do so), as well as park itself.
 Then there's the Full Self-Driving Capability – an expensive option which gives the Model 3 the ability to stop at traffic lights or stop signs.
-Tesla says it'll soon be adding the ability to autosteer on city streets.
+Tesla claims via future over-the-air updates it'll eventually be able to "drive itself almost anywhere with minimal driver intervention".

 9/10